astronomer/airflow-covid-data/README.md

 This repo contains DAGs to get daily state-related COVID data from the [covidtracking.com API](https://covidtracking.com), push that data as a series of CSV files to Amazon S3, and then load those CSVs downstream into Snowflake tables using the [S3 to Snowflake Transfer Operator](https://airflow.readthedocs.io/en/latest/_api/airflow/providers/snowflake/operators/s3_to_snowflake/index.html).

 These DAGs are mostly used for Airflow workshops and training sessions.
+This repo is also set to deploy to Astronomer via a CI process defined in Github Actions.

 ## Tools Used